 You get 768 CUDA cores alongside a base clock speed of 1,290MHz and a maximum boost clock of 1,392MHz.
 There’s a full 4GB of GDDR5 memoryrunning at 7,000MHz and a 128-bit memory bus.

 The GTX 1050 Ti uses the same GP107 chip as the base-level GTX 1050, but the two are configured differently.
 The 1050 has fewer CUDA cores, but they’re tuned to a higher clock speed.
 The 1050 is also limited to 2GB of memory and comes in at £115.
-I haven’t been sent a 1050 for review, so I can’t comment on its performance.
-As soon as I receive one I’ll get to benchmarking.
+Update: I've now reviewed the GTX 1050, so click through to take a look at my review.

 The 1050 Ti has a maximum thermal design power (TDP) of 75W; there won't be room for any extra, because there’s no PCI-E power connector on the card drawing power from the PSU.
 All the power the GTX 1050 Ti requires can be drawn directly from the PCI-E slot.